 The following are some examples of featured presentations that have been presented to a variety of Catholic school audiences.
 Each featured presentation is tailored to meeting the specific learning needs of an organization.
-The narrative of each of these presentations is created in collaboration with the event organizer.
+The narrative of each presentation is created with the event organizer.
 Inclusion Solutions LLC team is available to craft a featured presentation to meet the needs of your organization.

-One Spirit, One Body: Serving Students with Disabilities in Catholic Schools.
+One Spirit, One Body: Serving Students with Disabilities in Catholic Schools